MaxenceRaveau/PDF-GPT/README.md

  ![Result Expected](https://image.noelshack.com/fichiers/2023/31/3/1690955883-screenshot-6.png)

+ You can test the backend server by getting the url of it http://{backend_server_ip}/ in your browser.
+You should get a "OK" message.

 ### Deploying to AWS S3 with Lambda

 1.  **Download the Backend Zip File**: Obtain the backend.zip file by downloading it from the provided source or location.